daiphuongngo/Auto-Tagging-Medical-Questions-with-Multi-Label-Deep-Learning-Clustering-Similarity-Search-Reranking/README.md

 # Project Overview

 I approached this as a dual deliverable: a taxonomy you can present to stakeholders and use for routing, and a retrieval subsystem that empowers agents or models to answer consistently by reusing the best prior content.
 Practically, that meant I had to balance explainability (simple clusters) and discoverability (fine-grained topics), while keeping the retrieval stack accurate and responsive.
-My north star was operational value: does the clustering make labeling and QA easier, and does the retrieval stack put the right examples at people’s fingertips?
+My north star was operational value: does the clustering make labeling and QA easier and does the retrieval stack put the right examples at people’s fingertips?

 # Problem Statement